mderosa/nimcram/README.md

 # Picominmin
 ## Overview
 An experimental project to investigate using Closure and YUI for a web application as the basis for a web application.
-The application designed for teams that are doing continuous deployment.
-It tracks and shows variations in the time from work start to work deployed, what I call the loop time.
+The application is designed for teams that are doing continuous deployment and tracks tasks and shows variations in the time from work start to work deployed, what I call the loop time.

 ## Picominmin Installation
 - install maven 3